Manitoba First

-Manitoba First (Manitoba D'abord) was a provincial political party in the Canadian province of Manitoba.
-It was registered by Elections Manitoba on March 24, 2016 and originally called the Manitoba Party.
+Manitoba First (Manitoba D'abord) was a provincial political party in the Canadian province of Manitoba that was originally called the Manitoba Party.

+History

+The Manitoba Party was founded in January 2016 by Gary Marshall and John Sneisen.
+The party first named Taz Stuart the interim leader.

+Stuart resigned as interim leader on February 4, 2016, less than a month into the role.

+The party was registered by Elections Manitoba on March 24, 2016, with Gary Marshall becoming leader.

 It ran 16 candidates in the 2016 general election, garnering 4,887 votes, or 1.1 per cent of the total vote.
 The party placed second in Arthur-Virden and Spruce Woods.

-Steven Fletcher, who was elected to the Legislative Assembly of Manitoba in 2016 as a Progressive Conservative, joined the party in August 2018 and became the party leader in September 2018, but did not seek re-election in the September 2019 general election.